8 September 2023

-This just means you don’t have to sacrifice all of your time trolling through our website for new job opportunities – the amount of time you can spend playing Monopoly will significantly increase.
+This just means you don’t have to sacrifice all your time scrolling through our website for new job opportunities – the amount of time you can spend playing Candy Crush will significantly increase.

 RateMyPlacement’s crazy-cool features

-4. Your CV needs to be up to scratch
+4. Get your CV up to scratch

 6. Keep going!